 - Require a valid ID of all new customers.

 - Keep records of purchases.

 - Talk to customers, ask questions, and listen to and observe their responses.

 - Make note of suspicious statements, people and/or vehicles.

 - If something seems wrong, notify law enforcement authorities.

 As a former store owner in one of the categories above (and a martial arts practitioner), I suggest that you completely disregard the suggestions of these reports.
 Instead, I would urge common sense, reliance upon your innate “gut instincts” that nature has provided as a tool to determine what is truly wrong beyond these catch-all guidelines.
 And, lastly, realize that preventing terrorism is not a “community effort” under the direction of bloated bureaucrats and their overlords.
 Preventing terrorism, whether State-sponsored via false flag or legitimate, should be the role of each individual’s power of discernment.
 It’s more efficient, more honest, and more effective.

 It is the utmost duty of individuals to speak out against unsubstantiated fear mongering and the usurpation of power based on upon exaggerated terrorist threats.
 These exaggerated terrorist threats are often designed to lead to a paranoid culture that can be easily swayed by manipulated emotions instead of critical thinking.
 Furthermore, violence, coercion, and threats of consequences for non-cooperation with State dictates are the hallmarks of historical tyranny.

 Finally, let’s not forget what the mere accusation of terrorism means in today’s world: indefinite detention without a trial, torture, and the end of our unalienable rights.

-Follow the above official State guidelines for reporting "potential terrorism" at your peril.
+Follow the above official State guidelines for reporting a “potential terrorist” at your peril.